-The Finnish higher education system is internationally appreciated.
-Learning in universities or polytechnics (universities of applied sciences - UAS) may be free for EU students, but it also provides an exciting student life.
+The Finnish higher education system is appreciated worldwide.
+Learning in universities or polytechnics (Universities of Applied Sciences – UAS) is free for EU/EEA students, and it also provides an exciting student life.

-International students enrol in plenty of degree courses in Finland yearly and enjoy the balanced schedule and interactive courses, but there are some things you should know about their visa and all the bureaucratic endeavours you will need to resolve.
+Numerous international students enrol in degree courses in Finland yearly and enjoy the balanced schedule and interactive courses, but there are some things you should know about the visa and all the bureaucratic endeavours you will need to resolve.

 Before applying for a Finnish student visa

-All the document lists you will meet will require you to actually be accepted to a university, so it should be pretty obvious you will need to first apply, get accepted, and enrol to a university.
+You cannot apply for a visa/residence permit without actually being accepted at a university, so it should be pretty obvious you will first need to apply, get accepted, and enrol at a university.

-Some of the best universities you can enrol in Finland are:
+Some of the best universities in Finland are:

 - University of Jyväskylä